bevyengine/bevy/release-content/migration-guides/entity_representation.md

 ### Other kinds of entity rows

 Since the `EntityRow` is a `NonMaxU32`, `TableRow` and `ArchetypeRow` have been given the same treatment.
+They now wrap a `NonMaxU32`, allowing more performance optimizations.

 Additionally, they have been given new, standardized interfaces:

  - `fn new(NonMaxU32)`